liuhuixin/liuhuixin/README.md

 ### 你好，世界 👋

-- :orange_book: Focusing on Unity & Tea
+- :orange_book: Focusing on Unity & Shader & Math
 - :hammer: Creator of applications and frameworks
-- :ram: Founder the ObjCCN
+- :ram: Enjoy the life
-- :meat_on_bone: Meat lover
+- :meat_on_bone: Tea lover